 Logitch H390 – Best Cheap Headset

 Need a pair of headsets?
 Don’t want to spend a lot?
 Just using them for online class and that’s it?
 These Logitech headsets are a solid choice used by call center professional from around the world.
-Ideal for Skype calls and video chat.
+Ideal for Skype calls, video chat and online teaching.
 Don’t expect stellar quality audio for music.

 - Small form factor.
-These things are small and won’t be distracting in the online class environment.
+This pair of headsets won’t be distracting in the online class environment.

 - Only useful for video calls